spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Feature

 ## Field
-An element of a record, representing a single piece of data.
+A location outdoors, either in the built or natual environment, or an element of a record, representing a single piece of data.

 Fields have different available types, including:
 * Text
 * Numeric
 * Yes / No